guldkage/Pterodactyl-Installer/README.md

 Only use this if you know what you are doing!
 You can now install Pterodactyl using 1 command without having to manually type anything after running the command.

-## How do I use it?
-You use it like this:

 ```
 <fqdn> = What you want to access your panel with.
 Eg. panel.domain.ltd
 <ssl> = Whether to use SSL.
 Options are true or false.